 Overall purpose of the Job:

-support and enable local residents and our visiting community to make cycling / walking a part of their everyday lives.
+This is an exciting new project and job role which will support and enable local residents and our visiting community to make cycling / walking a part of their everyday lives.
 The Active Travel Hub will provide access to ebikes and organise cycling and walking activities to promote engagement, physical and mental wellbeing, and community cohesion.
 The goal of the project is to:

 Increase bike mechanical skills within the Vale of Leven community;